 What Feeding Therapy Looks Like:

 Treatment is provided in the child’s natural environment to help facilitate carry over of oral motor and sensory skills worked on during therapy.
+Find relocation guide here.
 Melissa works closely with the child’s medical team (pediatrician, gastroenterologist, pulmonologist, nutritionist, occupational therapist, physical therapist) to ensure a comprehensive approach to feeding therapy.

 Melissa ensures the treatment is family centered, taking into account the degree of stress feeding disorders have on the family.
 Parents are encouraged to participate and learn during feeding therapy sessions to help carry over the skills targeted in treatment.
 Melissa provides an individualized home program that is emailed to every family member and caregiver to help facilitate the skill set your child needs to have success in therapy.

-Melissa uses a variety of different treatment approaches to target the sensory, oral motor, and behavioral components that related to feeding difficulties in the pediatric population.
+Melissa uses a variety of different treatment approaches to target the sensory, oral motor, and behavioral components that related to feeding difficulties in the pediatric population, look wunder mold.
 Her goal is to help design a therapy program specific to your child that can help them meet their meal time goals!